Hundreds of accused clergy left off church’s sex abuse lists | WTOP

 Poster’s name was not included when the Davenport, Iowa, diocese issued its first list of two dozen credibly accused priests in 2008.
 The diocese said his crime of possessing more than 270 videos and images of child pornography on his work laptop was not originally a qualifying offense in the church’s landmark charter on child abuse because there wasn’t a direct victim.

-Less than a year after he was released from prison, he admitting to masturbating in the bushes on church property, which abuts a Catholic high school.
+After he was released from prison, the diocese found Poster a job as a maintenance man at its office, but he was fired less than a year later after admitting to masturbating in the bushes on the property, which abuts a Catholic high school.
 Still, the diocese did not list him.

-And he went on to violate the terms of his probation, admitting he had contact with minors.
+Poster went on to violate the terms of his probation, admitting he had contact with minors at a bookstore and near an elementary school, federal court records unsealed at the AP’s request show.
+A judge sent him back to jail for two months and imposed several other monitoring conditions.

 Child pornography was added to the church’s child abuse charter in 2011 and, though the diocese promised it would update its list of perpetrators as required under a court-approved bankruptcy plan, it never included Poster.